rayhea/GTAVMACROS/readme.md

 ----------

 #### Lucky Wheel Alarm
-- Set Alarm For Lucky Wheel after pressing {E+Enter+S} to Spin Lucky Wheel.
+- Set Alarm For Lucky Wheel after pressing `E+Enter+S` to Spin Lucky Wheel.
-- One beep sound Signifies Alarm Successfully set {E+Enter+S} & Two beeps is Alarm sound.
+- One beep sound Signifies Alarm Successfully set `E+Enter+S` & Two beeps is Alarm sound.
 - Alarm goes off before 10 min & Repeats Every 10 min and also beeps when game is not running.
- *Note :- Don't Press Other Keys, in between the Key's That Are Displayed To Interact/Spin Lucky Wheel {E+Enter+S}.*
+ *Note :- Don't Press Other Keys, in between the Key's That Are Displayed To Interact/Spin Lucky Wheel `E+Enter+S`.*
 - Progress bar in Script Menu shows remaining time to spin lucky wheel.
  *Note :- timer run out 10 minutes early and progress bar acts as slider for user to set custom alarm.*